sdondley/ClimateChangeChat/notes/current-notes.md

 ## March
 ### 15th
+#### workin'  more
+* lara logan is a nutjob
+* working on improving integration of TW with vimwiki and projec portals
+* more tweaking of scripts
-* working with TW context
+* working with TW contexts
     * found a way to create contexts for different shells
         * easier than switching betwen vimwiki files with tasks by client
         * see TW notes